-Then how do only FEW people will succeed?
+Why only FEW people succeed in blogging?
 What kind of attitude do they have in common?
 How many hours do they work on their blogs?

-Caution: Reading this lengthy interview (5,000+ words) without having a cup of coffee beside you is dangerous to health
+Caution: Reading this lengthy interview (5,000+ words) without having a cup of coffee is dangerous to health ;)

-Let me introduce the top 3 young Indian bloggers who shared their blogging success secrets.
+Let me introduce the top 3 young Indian bloggers who shared their blogging success secrets to make money blogging.

 Harsh Agarwal: One of the top professional bloggers from India.
 Harsh has created ShoutMeLoud from the scratch in 2008 and making a living from his blogs now.